astral-sh/ruff/README.md

 Ruff can be used as a (near) drop-in replacement for Flake8 when used (1) without or with a small number of plugins, (2) alongside Black, and (3) on Python 3 code.

-Under those conditions Ruff is missing 14 rules related to string `.format` calls, 1 rule related to docstring parsing, and 1 rule related to redefined variables.
+Under those conditions Ruff is missing 9 rules related to `%` string formatting, 1 rule related to docstring parsing, and 1 rule related to redefined variables.

 Ruff re-implements some of the most popular Flake8 plugins and related code quality tools natively,